The Magical World

 of Frank Ape

-Artist Brandon Sines and his furry best friend are spreading positivity and equality in NYC.
+With the help of his furry best friend, artist Brandon Sines is spreading a message of positivity and equality in NYC.

 It was a perfect fall morning in Queens, New York.
 Mother Nature had kept an extra stash of flawless, sunny, summer weather in her back pocket and was surprising the city with it like “Ta da!!”
 I was off to visit Brandon Sines, a prolific artist and fellow polite Canadian at his studio in Astoria.
 I’d met Brandon seven years earlier at a punk show in a grungy Brooklyn basement and we’d kept in touch ever since.
 At the time his work was hard to place, but in recent years had evolved into a rainbow-hued multimedia universe with a magical character at its center: a hyper-positive, life-loving imaginary ape named Frank.